What is a Land Trust

 We either buy a property or acquire an easement.
 This removes or reduces the threat to the conservation value of a property, or improves access and enjoyment to a natural area using voluntary arrangements with private landowners and public agencies.
 LTTV owns and manages several natural areas and holds a number of easements for trail and conservation purposes in the Treasure Valley.
 Some are part of the Boise Foothills Ridge to Rivers trail network, including the Hillside to the Hollow Reserve.

-Caring for the land to ensure it endures for the purpose that led to it's protection is know as stewardship.
-At LTTV, we think of this in a very hands on way, as we work with ecologists and other scientists to improve and enhance the natural elements of our holdings by removing invasive species and restoring native plants.
+Caring for the land to ensure it endures for the purpose that led to its protection is know as stewardship.
+At LTTV, we think of this in a very hands on way.
+We work with ecologists and other scientists to improve and enhance the natural elements of our holdings by removing invasive species and restoring native plants.
 Our members and supporters, Boise Foothill Friends (BFFs), help with this work by collecting seed, helping with plant propagation and planting, and more.
 The Land Trust community also refers to the work done to assure the terms of a conservation easement are being complied with as Stewardship.
 What is required to steward an easement will vary depending on the terms of the easement agreement.

 Community Education and Engagement